Ditch the 'No Equipment' Excuse: How Your Body Actually Gets Stronger

 From Theory to Practice: The Pull-Up Example

 Let's apply this.
 You want a stronger back.
 The journey doesn't start with a pull-up; it starts with owning the hang.
-Then, you practice scapular pulls-just engaging your back to pull your shoulders down.
-Next, you jump to the top and lower yourself down for a 5-count (that's your tempo).
+Then practice scapular pulls—just engaging your back to pull your shoulders down.
+Next, jump to the top and lower yourself down for a 5-count (that's your tempo).

-Once you get your first full pull-up, you don't just chase numbers.
-You start manipulating the variables.
+Once you get your first full pull-up, don't just chase numbers.
+Start manipulating the variables.
 Do them with a slow ascent.
 Try an "archer" version, shifting side-to-side.
 You've just entered a lifetime of progression without ever needing a weight belt.

 The Mental Shift: Your Space is Enough